jason-cls/cryptoscout/README.md

 ### Source Data
 All source data used in this project is extracted from different [CoinCap](https://coincap.io/) API endpoints.
 While some endpoints used offer historical data, others offer only snapshotted time-of-request data.
 CoinCap itself is a tool which collects real-time cryptocurrency exchange data from multiple markets.

+- The pipeline was run for approximately a month (May 2023), with historical data backfilled from Jan 2022.
 - Due to API rate limitations, as well as an effort to keep GCP costs low, only a limited subset of cryptocurrency assets and exchanges are considered for the limited purposes of this project.
 - Unfortunately, CoinCap stopped supporting the `/candles` endpoint in early 2023.